 - Now you can pick the time.
 We recommend picking the earliest one (anything between 9:00 and 10:00).
 Click Continue.

 - Go to the office you picked a few minutes before your appointment time.
 There will be a machine at or near the door where you can enter your appointment number and you will be given a desk number.
-If you don’t know what to do, ask someone for assistance.
-If you show up more than 10 minutes late, the machine won’t accept your appointment and you will have to line up and talk to the receptionist.
+If you don’t know what to do, ask the receptionist for assistance.
+If you show up more than 15 minutes late, the machine won’t accept your appointment and you will have to line up and talk to the receptionist.

 - When your number is called, go to the desk and present your passport and/or NIE along with your house contract.
 The clerk may take a few minutes to read the contract to make sure it’s valid and proper.
 When everything is good, you will be given your padrón on a greenish-grey paper which would look like this: